 Related Activities

-CFMIP is related to a number of other activities, which include other WCRP programmes, international observation campaign and model intercomparison projects.
+CFMIP is related to a number of other activities, which include other WCRP programmes, international observation campaign, and model intercomparison projects.

 WCRP Grand Challenge on Clouds, Circulation and Climate Sensitivity

-Bony, S., B. Stevens, D. Frierson, C. Jakob, M. Kageyama, R. Pincus, T. Shepherd, S. Sherwood, P. Siebesma, A. Sobel, M. Watanabe, and M. Webb, 2015: Clouds, circulation and climate sensitivity.
+For more details, please see: Bony, S., B. Stevens, D. Frierson, C. Jakob, M. Kageyama, R. Pincus, T. Shepherd, S. Sherwood, P. Siebesma, A. Sobel, M. Watanabe, and M. Webb, 2015: Clouds, circulation and climate sensitivity.
 Nature Geoscience, 8, 261-268, doi:10.1038/ngeo2398.

-The cloud GC has opened a number of new opportunities including workshops, summer schools model intercomparison, and observational campaign.
-An initial accomplishment of this GC activity has been summarized by Sandrine Bony and Bjorn Stevens.
+This Grand Challenge has opened a number of new opportunities including workshops, summer schools model intercomparison, and observational campaigns.
+Many of these themes continue within CFMIP science today (2023-present).

 The EUCLIPSE project (2010-2014) was an international effort, funded under theme 9 "Environment" of Framework Program 7 of the European Union, designed to improve the evaluation, understanding and description of the role of clouds in the Earth's climate with a focus on the cloud feedback in a warming climate.